 Releases in this era: three EPs — 2 Cool 4 Skool, O!RUL82?, and Skool Luv Affair.

 Notable singles include: No More Dream, We Are Bulletproof pt.
-2, N.O, Boy In Luv, Just One Day
+2, N.O, Attack on Bangtan, Boy In Luv, Just One Day

 Theme: No More Dream caused a splash when it debuted as its message of young Koreans struggling to hold on to and fight for their dreams resonated with fans.
 (It also did not hurt that Jimin flashed his abs during their debut performance, at the time a bit of a daring move that got a lot of attention.)
 Their other songs in this era were all written by the rap line and echo their feelings of wanting to be big and famous, but not being quite sure how to get there, and knowing it is going to be a fight and a struggle.

 Releases in this era: Dark & Wild, their first “full length” album, recorded partly in the United States with direction and help from American rappers